 So What Is the Mortgage Trick?

-- There’s nothing magical or special about it
+- There’s nothing magical, special, or groundbreaking about it

-The supposed trick most of these ads tout is a simple refinance.
+The supposed trick most of these ads tout is a simple rate and term refinance.
 And they’re offered at just about any bank, credit union, or lender you’ll come across.

 You don’t have to ask around about them, or know someone on the inside to get one.
 They’re readily available as long as you qualify.